The photo hangs crooked. Like this.

 “Shit,” he said.
 He held the silver door handle and looked at me, his eyes shot with red.
 The sunlight grew across the living room, reached us and faded.
 “You’re going to freak out.”

 Another one of Cole’s habits: He tended to be right.

 The view of basement registered in the same way as a scene I once played in college for an original horror-drama entitled “Please Hold.”
-All my lines (and the play itself) were bad.
-I had taken the part out of some ridiculous pity given me by a professor who considered me a department underdog, which was embarrassing.
-I was a secretary entering middle-age, and every other scene had me answering the phone at my work, several times, and saying those words: “Please hold.”
+All of my lines (and the play itself) were bad.
+I had taken the part, given out of some ridiculous pity from a professor who considered me a department underdog, which was embarrassing.
+In the film, I was a secretary entering middle-age, and every other scene had me answering the phone at my work, several times, and saying those words: “Please hold.”
 In the final scene, though, I realized my daughter had left her bedroom after curfew, taken off with a handsome, volatile football player with a drug problem and a collection of samurai swords on his bedroom wall.
 You have to seriously imagine the trouble, the director said.
 His words held weight and I imagine he could feel them reflected in his own life.

-So when I saw the photos, gold-framed and glinting like winks on the wall, I was furious.
+So when I saw the photos, gold-framed and winking on the wall, I was furious.
 I turned to Cole, expecting my body to will forward a punch.
 But when I saw the bed in the center of the room, made cleanly with those same red sheets I had slept in the night before, I collapsed into disbelief.
 I sighed and sat down on the cold cement stairs.
-I had expected time to move things forward: for him or for me.
-For something to have changed and pushed the past behind us.

 “Cole,” I said.

 “I can explain,” he said.

 “Haven’t you already.”
 I felt myself press the period into that sentence.